Rhode Island

 What does FWA look like?

-• Billing Medicaid for services it did not provide
+• MTM billing for services not provided.

 How should you report FWA?

-If you think you see or hear of FWA, please report it.
-Your report can be anonymous and will not impact your services.
-This will help control costs and ensure appropriate utilization of NEMT services.
-You can report suspected FWA to either MTM or EOHHS:
+anonymous.
+It will not impact your services.
+This will help control costs and ensure the right use of NEMT services.
+You can report FWA to either MTM or EOHHS.

 • MTM